An

 Players No.10's

-newspaper shop (now gone, but near the bus stop);
+( now gone, but near the bus stop );

 I climbed the nearby tree & smoked one…